 Efficiency Score (E2)Authors are asked to evaluate the efficiency of their algorithm according to the following criteria and include the results in their submission.

-- Latency: Runtime in ms for the complete test dataset
+- Latency: Runtime in ms for the complete public test dataset

 - Complexity-1: Number of parameters in the model